datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_f5736886c8e87acf53d47e387c9cdcad.md

 `@script`
 You can also use the REPLACE function to remove characters by replacing with empty quotes.
-For example, you can remove all periods found in our country field through the code shown in the right.
+Let's use an example from our data here.
+In this example, we are replacing all periods with an empty string.
+This completely removes the period and is a good way to remove characters from our strings.

 ---
-## Returning a portion of the string
+## Parsing a string

 ```yaml
 type: "TwoRows"